 Wind energy is a vast field requiring a multitude of engineers with differing specialties.
 Engineers who focus on wind energy include environmental, civil, mechanical, and electrical, as well as industrial, electronics, and materials engineers.

 Green Construction Professional

-The desire to build with sustainability and environment in mind now dominates most new architecture from large cities to smaller towns.
+The desire to build with sustainability and the environment in mind now dominates most new architecture from large cities to smaller towns.
 The U.S. Green Building Council notes in their 2019 Energy Efficiency Jobs in America report that green building is one of the top energy efficiency job markets in the country.
-With Leadership in Energy and Environmental Design (LEED) accreditation, more green builders are in demand, especially amongst millennials purchasing new-build homes.
+With Leadership in Energy and Environmental Design (LEED) accreditation, more green builders are in demand, especially among millennials purchasing new-build homes.
 Because of this impact, green construction building professionals are amongst the most popular positions in architecture.

 Green construction professionals span a wide range of individual positions, such as equipment and operating engineers, landscape architects, construction laborers, and construction managers.
 Green building industries often look for professionals who also have additional education or training in business or construction management and engineering.
 Ultimately, all of these positions work together to create a green building that helps rather than hurts the environment.

 The primary responsibilities of an energy auditor are to study and evaluate commercial and residential buildings in terms of their energy usage and waste.
 Energy auditors find and stop energy leaks in heating and cooling areas and discover ways to reduce energy waste over time.
 This position may also require the installation of energy-efficient technology for lighting, heating, and cooling, amongst other areas.

 A shortage in the agriculture business due to an aging population and increased urbanization has led to more jobs and a need for workers in this sustainability field.
 These needs range from agricultural technology to food science to precision and sustainable agriculture.
 The overall employment for this sector is expected to grow 7 percent through 2028.